pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/setup-environment.en.md

 1. Once complete, open Visual Studio and choose `File > New > Project > C#` there should be additional Steeltoe and Cloud Foundry template listed.
   <img src="a_visual-studio-templates.PNG" alt="VS Steeltoe Templates" width="400"/>

+## Complete

+With the cf cli installed, your foundation credentials saved, and the Visual Studio templates loaded, you are ready to get started.
+Head on to the next lab.